1. How can I apply for an advance through CCGA?

 CCGA offers producers multiple ways to apply for a cash advance, including:

-- Complete an application at your local elevator
+- Fill out an application at your local elevator

 2. Can I receive an advance through CCGA if I am in default with another APP administrator?